SharePoint Publisher Add-in for Outlook

 When you navigate to any folder in Outlook, the Publisher add-in toolbar and ribbon are available in the Outlook explorer and inspector window.

-Publisher specific ribbon available in the Home tab of the Explorer window.
+SharePoint Publisher specific ribbon available as a dedicated tab in Outlook Explorer window.

-Publisher specific ribbon available in the Message tab of the mail inspector window
+SharePoint Publisher specific ribbon available in a dedicated tab of the mail inspector window

 Publishing Email or other Items to SharePoint

 The second step is to select the email items, and publish to one of the configured SharePoint list.
 As a result, relevant metadata including attachments will be published to the chosen SharePoint list.

 Once an email item is successfully published, it will be tagged as being published internally in Outlook.
 In particular, such email item will get an embedded hyper-link in the body field containing the ID of the published item of the SharePoint (eg. SharePoint URL #1).
 Clicking this, in effect, would open the particular SharePoint item in your default web browser.
 At any point, you can change the data in this particular email item and re-publish it again.
 As a result, this will update the corresponding SharePoint item with the latest data.